rlite/rlite/README.md

 ### 9.4 Mapping sockets API to RINA API
-The walkthough presented in section 2.1.1 and figure 3 highlights the strong relationship between the RINA POSIX API and the socket API.
+The walkthough presented in section 9.2 and 9.3 highlights the strong relationship between the RINA POSIX API and the socket API.
 In this section we will explore this relationship in depth, in order to
  * Define a clear mapping from socket calls to RINA calls, that can be used as a reference